• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-On Thursday, a former Oyo State Assembly lawmaker, Hon.
-Seyi Adisa, said entrepreneurs are built with the potential to solve the nation’s challenges creatively.
+On Thursday, a former Oyo State House of Assembly lawmaker, Hon.
+Seyi Adisa, stated that entrepreneurs are equipped with the potential to creatively solve the nation’s challenges.

 Speaking at the ongoing 2024/2025 orientation programme of the University of Ibadan School of Business (UISB), Adisa says every country has peculiar challenges that can be solved creatively.